Go to: Getting Started | Accessing the System | PDF | Rules and Procedures | Technical Issues

 There are a couple of reasons this may occur:

-The case may be a paper case.
+• The case may have been a paper case that predated CM/ECF.
 If the document numbers on the docket sheet are not blue hyperlinks (like this: 3), then the document is not available electronically.
 For more information about obtaining copies of paper documents, please call us at 866-784-6273 (toll free) or 202-357-6402 (local) (between 8:30 a.m. and 4:30 p.m. eastern time).

 Q: Why am I not getting e-mail notifications of filings in my case?